-This simple amendment only seeks to move this proposed development, if approved, to a slightly different site, a site a short distance to the east of the one proposed by the Connétable of St. Peter.
+This simple amendment to $\underline{P.39/2019}$ only seeks to move this proposed development, if approved, to a slightly different site, a site a short distance to the east of the one proposed by Senator K.L.
+Moore.

 This amendment passes no judgement on whether these fields are acceptable for housing, or on any of the other claims made in the proposition.